bgplab/bgplab/docs/3-upcoming.md

 ## Controlling Inbound Traffic

 * Use BGP communities to influence route selection in upstream ISPs
+* Use controlled disaggregation to influence inbound traffic flow
+* Use conditional route advertisements to select primary/backup links for the inbound traffic

 ## BGP in Service Provider Networks